Sydney Dyslexia | St Leonards

 Options may include:

-- 1 day per week — $300/week
+• 1 day per week — $200/week (unless Saturdays: $ 300)

-- 2 days per week — $500/week
+• 2 days per week — $400/week

-- 3 days per week — $650/week
+• 3 days per week — $600/week (ideal if numeracy is included)

-A minimum of 5 attendances applies.
+A minimum of 6 attendances applies, ideally 8.

 Missed days may be made up when availability allows.